Ighina/Audio-Topic-Segmentation/README.md

 `pip install -r requirements.txt`

+Note: for faster embeddings extraction with OpenL3, it is suggested to install tensorflow with gpu capabilities by further running:
+`pip install tensorflow-gpu`

 # Use
 To replicate the results for the individual datasets presented in the original paper, follow below instructions